Classroom Behavior Strategies

 To support the development of a classroom environment in which faculty and students demonstrate best practices for teaching and learning, a process of communication, modeling, and accountability is recommended.

 Step 1: Set Clear and Consistent Expectations

-Reflect on your personal comfort level and anxieties connected to health behaviors in the classroom.
-Review the Wellness Commitment and consider what behaviors you hope to see in your students that would help you feel safe (these behaviors will help reduce students' anxieties too).
+Reflect on your personal comfort level and anxieties connected to managing behaviors in the classroom.
+Review the Student Conduct expectations and consider what behaviors you hope to see in your students that would help you feel the classroom is a positive environment for learning (these behaviors will help reduce students' anxieties too).

-With the announcement of masking recommended in classrooms, faculty may need to reconsider expectation statements and affirm commitments to the health and well-being of others.
+Faculty may need to reconsider expectation statements and affirm commitments to the formation of a positive classroom environment for learning.
 Create expectation statements for your syllabus, Canvas, and class communication.

 Consistent with Virginia Tech’s Principles of Community to “create a community that nurtures learning and growth for all its members: we affirm the inherent dignity and value of every person and strive to maintain a climate for work and learning based on mutual respect and understanding.”
 In this class, you are welcomed to an in-person learning experience to challenge yourself through connections with the course materials, faculty, and fellow students.
-Being mindful of ongoing health risks and people's differing health circumstances, I invite you to proactively promote and protect the health and safety of our learning community.
-When you are engaged in class activities, here are some of the health and safety strategies I encourage you to use: respectful distancing, masking if/when in close contact with others, use of hand sanitizer, placing trash in designated receptacles.
-If you are feeling unwell, please contact the instructor and follow the course policies for missing class due to illness.
-If you have any questions about health and safety measures, please contact me.
+When you are engaged in class activities, here are some strategies I encourage you to use: respectful listening, active notetaking, appropriate use of class time including on-time arrival, asking thoughtful questions in a respectful manner, and proactive participation.
+If you have concerns about the learning environment, please contact the instructor.

 As a student in the class, you should expect: